Ndjamena Entry Requirements

 Tips for Smooth Entry

-Dress conservatively and professionally when arriving, as first impressions matter with immigration officials.
+Dress neatly and respectfully for your arrival.
+First impressions matter with immigration officials.

 Customs & Duty-Free